Pregnancy and Postpartum

 — Brooke Van Oosbree, Clinical Psychologist in Walnut Creek, CA

-— April Brown, Licensed Marriage & Family Therapist in Miami, FL
+— Maureen McCartney, Licensed Marriage & Family Therapist in San Diego, CA

 I have completed training with Postpartum Support International to treat perinatal mood disorders.
 My treatment style is strengths focused, relationship centered and action based.
 This means we will first focus on helping you feel safe and understood in therapy, finding ways to engage your support system to support you in ways that actually feel helpful and focusing on specific things you can do with your thoughts and behaviors to feel better.